truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Datasets/CreatingSnapshots.md

 {{< hint warning >}}
 Rollback is a dangerous operation that causes any configured replication tasks to fail.
 {{< /hint >}}
-Replications use the existing snapshot when doing an incremental backup, and rolling back can put the snapshots out-of-order.
+Replications use the existing snapshot when doing an incremental backup, and rolling back can put the snapshots out of order.
 To restore the data within a snapshot, the recommended steps are:

 1. Clone the desired snapshot.